Membership Or Subscription?

 How it Works for Customers

-Like a normal subscription file, your customers will create a Gumroad account when they buy from you, and access all your updates from their Gumroad Library.
-They will be able to use our mobile apps (for iPhone or Android) to view these files, and can cancel their subscription through their Library.
+Like a normal subscription file, your customers can create a Gumroad account when they buy from you, and access all your updates from their Gumroad Library.
+They will be able to use our mobile apps to view these files, and can cancel their subscription through their Library.
+If they don't create an account, they will only receive update emails from you.
+If they decide later to create an account, they will see all their updates in their Library.

 You can also cancel your customers' subscriptions, refund them for specific payment installments, or resend their receipts through the Customers tab.